 Tanzania Cultural Safari & Trible Visit

-Our Tanzania cultural safaris let you walk, talk and live with the people from different tribes in Tanzania.
+Our Tanzania cultural safari let you walk, talk and live with the people from different tribes in Tanzania.
 Visit their traditional bomas (settlements) and head out on a traditional medicine walk.
 Learn about their daily routines and traditions.
-This is Kind of the Cultural Tourism Programme gives visitors to Tanzania the chance to tour tribal areas, meet the people and experience their traditional way of life.
+Tanzania cultural Safari offers visitors a chance to learn about the country’s diverse ethnic groups and traditions, providing a unique perspective on this eclectic mix of wildlife destination.

-Cultural experiences are easily combined in a wildlife safari and give you the chance to not only learn about the different cultures of Tanzania but you can also stretch the legs and spend some time outside of the safari vehicle with the locals.
+Tanzania Cultural safari are easily combined in a wildlife safari and give you the chance to not only learn about the different cultures of Tanzania but you can also stretch the legs and spend some time outside of the safari vehicle with the locals.

 An indigenous group of semi-nomadic people that settled in northern Tanzania and Kenya.
 The Maasai tribe are internationally known and are among the most popular ethnic groups due to their distinct traditions, clothing, and their close residence to the many national parks in East Africa.